derek-dchu/Java/notes/collections.md

 `{NAME}	synchronized{NAME} (NAME collection);`
 NAME: Collection, List, Set, Map, SortedSet, SortedMap

+This method returns a SynchronizedCollection<E> which contains an `final Object mutex` and wraps almost all functions in a `synchronized(mutex) { ... }` block in addition to the original Collection.

 ```java
 List<V> list = new ArrayList<V>();
 List<V> list2 = Collections.synchronizedList(list);